Research Update: The Truth About Bone BrothNovember 19, 2018

 What About Thyroid Disease?

 This is an important subject to cover for you.
-Have you heard that gluten raises thyroid antibodies (3), and want to try going gluten-free to help deal with that?
+Have you heard that gluten raises thyroid antibodies (The things you need to know about thyroid antibodies ), and want to try going gluten-free to help deal with that?

 Thyroid antibodies are key in showing if someone has Hashimoto’s disease.
 Moreover, tracking and thinking about the nature of antibodies, and thinking about what controls them, can give us some great and important insight into the state of our health.